 It is your choice how much personal information you share with me and, if you choose not to share certain information, that will not affect your ability to access therapy.

 I would inform you within 72hours, in the unlikely event of any data breach.
 Should anything happen to me, I have an arrangement with an experienced colleague, who would contact you and take care of my notes.

 Integrating Reflexology and Counselling

-Believing in an holistic approach, I therefore offer integrated reflexology and counselling sessions.
+Believing in an holistic approach, I therefore offer integrated reflexology and counselling sessions, when suitable.
 This way of working typically comprises weekly sessions that include 30 minutes of reflexology followed by 50 minutes of counselling, although there is flexibility around the frequency of the reflexology and where in the session it takes place, as well as how the time is apportioned.

 Reflexology is known to offer relief from tension and anxiety and is conducive to improved mood and relaxation.
 Stress, anxiety and other psychological issues frequently manifest as physical symptoms, which relaxation may help to ease.
 However, touch therapy is by no means the only way to work holistically or with the body.

 Some more commonly used creative counselling approaches such as art, drama and movement seem to support the process of change and development in therapy - and I believe that this also applies to the appropriate use of reflexology.